Secondary: Religious education and philosophy

 Trainee teachers in RE and philosophy could have a degree-level qualification in a cognate subject, such as religious studies, theology, divinity, world religions, Arabic studies, Asian and Middle Eastern studies, philosophy of religion, philosophy, or philosophy and ethics.
 This course could also be suitable for appropriately qualified graduates in other related disciplines, such as sociology, psychology, or anthropology, if they have the interest, motivation, and ability to develop specialist subject knowledge related to RE and philosophy.

 Furthermore, this course is for people who believe that the training of RE and philosophy teachers needs to be rigorous.
-The course is designed to be complemented by the BPPU PostGraduate Certificate in Education (PGCE) qualification.
-The rigour and demands of an academic qualification in secondary RE and philosophy are at the very heart of this unique course.

 What will I study?